 Checking the Operator's Math

 When you receive a division order, compare the decimal interest shown to your own calculation.
+It's important to verify before signing.
 You need:

 1. Your net mineral acres (from your deed, accounting for fractional interests and inheritance splits)